DlangGraphicsWG/documents/renderer.md

 # What is a Renderer?

 Renderer contains a rendering state and provides functionality to draw primitives using specific color or texture.
 Renderer uses Image as a buffer to render to.
-Renderer is immediate one, i.e. it instantly modifies underlying Image during calling its methods.
+Calling renderer method issues command to underlying hardware.
+The command is queued and flushed at some later time using some form of `flush` method.
 Renderer draw the following primitives:
 - point
 - line
 - polyline